 Oral Sedation: You will take a pill roughly one hour before you sit in the chair, and this will have you relaxed and drowsy.
 Some folks fall asleep, but either way, your senses are quite dulled during the procedure

 IV Sedation: Instead of taking a pill, you will be hooked up to an IV.
 The biggest difference here is the IV allows for medication to go directly to the bloodstream, thus increasing relaxation

 General Anesthesia: Ideal for patients who have extreme dental phobia and need lots of work

 Dental phobia should never stop you from getting the care you need.
-Call your local sedation dentist to learn more about the options available in the office.
+Call dentist in Waco to learn more about the options available in the office.